EleniNtz13/Public-library-internship-Sparta/week-02/week-02-report.md

 Replace the Python code (```models.py```) shown in the folder ```week-02``` of this repository and save the file.

+⚠️ This specific code refers to the library manuals, covering the needs of the Sparta public library.

 #### 8. 🏗️ Create and Apply Migrations for the New Model

 Run: